-At this level, within the current guidelines (WCAG 2.1) there are 30 criteria that organisations must meet.
+At this level, within the current guidelines (WCAG 2.1) there are 30 criteria that organizations must meet.
 An example of the criteria includes;

 Meeting level A criteria will mean your website is somewhat accessible to people with disabilities.
 But you should aim to do better.
 After all, it's important that every visitor feels welcomed by you.
 Not only for your brand reputation, but to allow every visitor the chance to complete your customer journey.
 And that’s good for business.

-People with disabilities are part of a market worth $54 million in disposable annual income.
+People with disabilities are part of a market worth $1.9 trillion in annual disposable income.
 Helping them to browse, buy and access your online content or services isn't just the right thing to do.
 It's smart for business.

 As the recommended level, AA tackles the most common barriers for disabled users.
 Meaning people with disabilities will have a much better online experience with your brand.

-At this level, criteria includes all that outlined at level A plus an additional 20 elements.
+At this level, criteria includes all that outlined at level A plus an extra 20 elements.
 Examples include;

 At this level, your website would be considered usable and understandable for most people, including those with disabilities.

 Despite WCAG level AA being the recommended level for compliance, 97.8% of websites have WCAG Level AA failures.
-That means many organisations are failing to comply with accessibility standards.
+That means that many organizations are failing to meet accessibility standards.

 This level is the highest level of compliance.
-It’s also the most complex.
+It’s also the most difficult.
 It’s criteria outlines an extra 28 criteria from that outlined at level AA.
 Examples include;